amitsaha/notes/README.rst

 Notes
 =====

-Technical Writings on various topics of various lengths
+Technical Writings on various topics of various lengths.
+The HTML pages can be access `here <http://amitsaha.github.com/site/notes/>`_.